google/go-flow-levee/guides/quickstart.md

 After making this change, the analyzer no longer produces a report.
 There are many ways to address reports, the important thing is to modify the code so that the Source can no longer reach the Sink.
-For example, you may wish to define a "Sanitizer" function that removes the password, making the `auth` struct safe to log.
+For example, you may wish to define a "Sanitizer" function that redacts the `Password` from `Authentication` values, making them safe to log.
 See [the documentation](../configuration/README.md) for more on how to configure sanitizers.

 ## Conclusion